+Maintenance, rehabilitation and renewal programs are guided by the Municipality's Asset Management Plan (AMP), a copy of which is available through the Assistant Director of Infrastructure Services.
+The AMP is updated on an as needed basis.
 The Municipality of Wawa has implemented a preventative maintenance program for the Water Treatment Plant.
 Preventive maintenance schedules and procedures for the WTP are described in the operations manual.
-Equipment and pumps at the WTP are regularly serviced and documented records are kept at the WTP in the equipment maintenance binder.
+Equipment and pumps at the WTP are regularly serviced and documented records are kept at the WTP in the plant logbook.
 Details of the procedures can be found in the operations manual.

 Preventative maintenance on the distribution system is performed on a regular schedule as listed in the operations manual.
 Distribution system maintenance consists of flushing of hydrants.
 When hydrants are flushed, the isolation valves are occasionally inspected along with hydrant markers and identification signage.
-This information is documented on hydrant record sheets.
+This information is documented on hydrant record sheets copies of which are maintained in the second drawer of Cabinet A located in the SCADA Room.